 Where do you cover geographically?

 Our head office is based in Bridgend South Wales.
 We work extensively around South Wales and the South West.
-Our main clinic locations for are in Bridgend and Bristol, with occupational health assessments across the whole of South Wales and South West
+Our main clinic is in Bridgend, with occupational health assessments across the whole of South Wales and South West

 What are your consulting room facilities like?

 Our rooms in Bridgend are private and fully equipped.
 We are located on the first floor and do not have a lift.
 There is lots of on – site parking and situated two minutes from J35 of the M4

 Our rooms in Bristol have a lift and located five minutes from J16 of the M5 Aztec West.